Wednesday, March 23, 2022

 Allan Gowans, The Comfortable House, North American Suburban Architecture 1890 - 1930.

 While Victoria's colonial bungalow would never rival its youthful California cousin in public popularity, it was quite widely built and brought similar lifestyle possibilities to many first-time homeowners.
-While sometimes dressed more generously on larger lots for a wealthier clientele, it also came to be built widely as everyday housing for people aspiring to own rather than rent their homes.
+While sometimes dressed more generously on larger lots for a wealthier clientele, it also came to be built widely as everyday housing for people aspiring to own rather than rent their quarters.
 Some high-style colonial bungalows were even designed as rural estate housing or as weekend retreats for the wealthy.

-Dormered colonial bungalow on Hollywood Crescent: classical detailing, mostly intact on this facade |
+Dormered colonial bungalow, Hollywood Crescent: classical detailing, mostly intact

-Finely detailed building with cedar shingle siding that curves outwards at the belly band |
+Finely detailed, with cedar shingle siding curving outwards at the belly band

-The verandah is central to design of this 1911 colonial bungalow, by Hoult Horton for the McBeath family |
+The verandah is central to this 1911 model by Hoult Horton for the McBeath family

-Plastic flowerpots aside, elegant classical details abound here |
+Plastic pots aside, elegant classical details abound here

 Most early versions of the colonial bungalow were not nearly as elaborate as the McBeath home, as contractors increasingly looked to them to provide more-affordable forms of contemporary housing.
 Some came very plainly adorned, with only a dwarf symbolic dormer, or even with no dormers at all.
 But over time, builders came to offer stock layouts with potential for prospective clients to select from menus of features allowing for more elaborate detailing.
 Many of these features improved both interior and exterior appearances, potentially adding touches of art and luxury to meet the taste of clients.
 There are many examples of builders adding artful components to make their efforts more appealing to a broader audience.
 Yet over time, not a few builders preferred instead to contract the building's footprint further in order to compress costs, while simultaneously lessening the use of artistic features in the service of the same end.
 But even a workaday builder's version, like the one shown below from Oak Bay, often came with some generous touches like stone foundations, brackets and dentil molding, and a faceted bay window with a decorative leaded glass panel.
 What was likely once open as a verandah (facade, left) may subsequently have been enclosed for interior spatial gain, a very common occurrence on smaller instances of the building type.
 One result is virtually no front verandah, which rather contradicts the house type.